epfl-dcsl/miralis-sosp25-artifact/README.md

 **Running Miralis**

-Let's first check that that everything is in place by running `just run` in the `miralis` folder.
+Let's first check that everything is in place by running `just run` in the `miralis` folder.
 The output should be similar to:

 ```